nouisl/ttb_viktor/README.md

 # 🔥 Snitch Chat

-**Snitch Chat** is a real-time messaging app developed by **Nadia Khan, Vanshita Verma and Noushin Islam** the TTB x Manchester: Bad Ideas Build Day.
+**Snitch Chat** is a real-time messaging app developed by **Nadia Khan, Vanshita Verma and Noushin Islam** for the TTB x Manchester: Bad Ideas Build Day.
 The app allows users to send and receive messages, track online users, and automatically notify users via email when their name is mentioned in a chat.

 ## 📌 Features